-Before starting Sensipar®, tell your doctor if you are taking medication to prevent seizures or have had seizures in the past.
-Report any seizure episodes while on Sensipar® therapy.
+Before starting Sensipar®, tell your healthcare provider if you are taking medication to prevent seizures or have had seizures in the past.
+Report any seizure episodes while on Sensipar®.

-If you have any questions about this information, be sure to discuss them with your doctor.
+If you have any questions about this information, be sure to discuss them with your healthcare provider.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088 (332-1088).